Dusán Kovács

-Dusán Kovács (born 31 July 1971 in Balassagyarmat) is a retired Hungarian athlete who specialised in the 400 metres hurdles.
+Dusán Kovács (born 31 July 1971) is a retired Hungarian athlete who specialised in the 400 metres hurdles.
 He represented his country at the 1996 Summer Olympics, as well as three consecutive World Championships starting in 1993.
 In addition he won two bronze medals at the 1993 Summer Universiade.

 His personal best in the event is 48.45 seconds set at the 1997 World Championships in Athens where he narrowly missed the final.
 This is the standing national record.
 He is now an athletics commentator for Hungarian Eurosport.